Free to raise tuition, UW regents choose not to - News Break

 Republican legislators froze resident undergraduate tuition heading into the 2013-14 academic year.
 That was finally undone on Thursday when Evers signed a Republican-written state budget that, besides handing control of tuition back to the board, includes a $2 billion income tax cut.

+Regaining control of tuition was “something that we’ve all wanted and rightfully deserved,” interim System President Tommy Thompson said, t he Wisconsin State Journal reported.

-Interim System President Tommy Thompson said regaining control of tuition is welcome and deserved.
-Regents said little about why they chose to keep tuition flat, aside from Regent Bob Atwell calling it “a big win.”
+Regents said little about why they chose to keep tuition flat, the State Journal reported, aside from Regent Bob Atwell calling it “a big win.”

+Thompson had already said last winter that tuition increases weren’t an option if the university system hoped to get anywhere with its $96 million budget request.

+The budget Evers signed will give the system $8.25 million in new funding over the next two years.

 Comments / 0